rajeshvkothari/oom/Internal/Int_Honolulu.md

 ## Introduction

   This page describes steps that need to be followed to create the necessary environment for deploying tosca models using built-in workflow or argo-workflow.
-It also describes steps for building csars for various models currently available.

   For now, we can test argo workflow only in tosca components running in pods format in the OOM Honolulu environment.